devee8/soc-lore/README.md

 # soc-lore
 Character and lore for the game Sword of Convallaria

+## Contributing

+For corrections or additions create a new Issue or Discussion.

 ## GitHub Pages using Jekyll

 * `README.md` - this readme